Spider-Man (1967 TV series): Broadcast schedule

 Spider-Man was initially transmitted in the United States on Saturday mornings on ABC.
-The first episode, "The Power Of Doctor Octopus"/"Sub-Zero For Spidey", premiered on September 9, 1967.
+The first episode, "The Power of Doctor Octopus" / "Sub-Zero for Spidey", premiered on September 9, 1967.
 During the first and second seasons, the show was broadcast at 10 a.m.
 Eastern Time.
 ABC's last Saturday-morning broadcast of Spider-Man was on August 30, 1969, with 39 half-hour episodes (many with two stories) aired.
 The show went on hiatus until the following March, when a third season began a six-month run from March 22 to September 6, 1970, on Sunday mornings at 11:30 a.m.
 Eastern.
 It was rerun in syndication in the United States during the 1970s, usually as part of local stations' after-school cartoon block.
 In Canada, the series aired on CTV Network affiliates on Saturday morning and other time slots during the 1970s and 1980s.

-In Japan, the series was broadcast on TV Tokyo from July 23, 1974, to August 30, 1974, with an episode also aired on October 10, 1974 (episode title unknown).
+In Japan, the series was broadcast on TV Tokyo from July 23 to August 30, 1974, with an episode also aired on October 10, 1974 (episode title unknown).
 It was broadcast again from November 30, 1974, to March 29, 1975.
 Kei Tomiyama was in charge of the Japanese version voice actor.
 In June 1986 it was broadcast on TV Tokyo again and ended in November of the same year.
 The voice actor was changed to Hideyuki Tanaka.
+Changed to Toshiyuki Morikawa when broadcast on Sky PerfecTV!
+(Channel Unknown) around 2003.

 In 1977, Spider-Man was broadcast abroad, airing in several international markets for the first time.
 The Spanish and Italian versions used a different theme song, written by Erick Bulling and Santiago and sung by Chilean singer Guillermo "Memo" Aguirre, dubbed over the original introduction.
 In the Italian version, the show's title (L'uomo Ragno) was superimposed in large yellow type over the first two shots of Spider-Man swinging through the city.

-The series aired on ABC Family in 2002 as part of the network's Memorial Day weekend-long "Spidey-Mania" marathon, to coincide with the release of the first Spider-Man movie.
+The series aired on Disney's ABC Family in 2002 as part of the network's Memorial Day weekend-long "Spidey-Mania" marathon, to coincide with the release of the first Spider-Man movie.
 It was not seen again until another "Spidey-Mania" marathon in 2004, coinciding with the release of Spider-Man 2, its last television appearance in the U.S.

 In September 2008, the series appeared in Canada on Teletoon Retro.
 A French-language dub aired on Radio-Canada's Saturday-morning lineup into the mid-2000s.
 Episodes of the series have been posted in the "Videos" section of the Marvel website, but have since been removed.